maksym-boytsov/maksym-boytsov/README.md

 # Hi there 👋

-I am Max - Software Engineer focused on Web3 technologies - currently based in Warsaw, Poland
+I am Max - Entrepreneur and Software Engineer

+Focused on **Web Engineering as a whole, AI and Web3 Technologies** - currently based in [Warsaw, Poland](https://goo.gl/maps/UXpH9vzJrqujfj2M9)

 - 🔨 Bulding world-class products for startups & enterprises
 - 🚀 Familiar with & using a lot of different technologies, due to my experience in different industries